Earth Notes: Super-Insulating Our Living Room (2010)Updated 2022-09-15 20:19 GMT.

 If you externally insulate, the brick now becomes bone dry, the risk of moisture ingress is eliminated, you can then pump the cavity to stop air movement the 2 layers of insulation because the moisture that could jump the cavity has been eliminated.
 The timber frame now becomes similar technically to a timber stud when drylining the inside of a partial filled cavity wall.

 The glazing also needs to be seen to in due course, as mentioned above.

-I didn't start to get quotes that I felt comfortable with until September and I don't fancy having no windows in the middle of November during fitting, so this is a part of the project to leave until next spring.
+I did not start to get quotes that I felt comfortable with until September and I do not fancy having no windows in the middle of November during fitting, so this is a part of the project to leave until next spring.

 Here's a few notes which might help me remember and help someone else too...

 - one set of 1450mm x 2050mm french doors

 In both cases I wish to minimise whole-unit U-value, below 1W/Km^2 for the window and as good as we can get for the doors.

 Note that all the current windows/doors in this house (and neighbours') are white uPVC, so to fit in, and to minimise maintenance, that is preferred.